Last updated · June 2026

 • Correction: edit any trip or place card directly inside the app.

-• Objection / restriction: email us and we'll honour reasonable requests, or stop using the app.
+• Portability / objection / restriction: email us and we'll honour reasonable requests.

 If you're in the EEA, the UK, California, or another region with statutory data rights and want help exercising them, email [email protected].
 You also have the right to lodge a complaint with your local data protection authority.